D. A. Miller: Overview of major works

 "Anal Rope" treated, among other things, the role of connotation in such representations and disavowals.
 Redressing film criticism’s refusal to acknowledge the homosexuality of Hitchcock’s protagonists (inspired by Leopold and Loeb), Miller argued that the celebrated technique that had been film critics’ exclusive and obsessive focus was informed by and inseparable from the threat posed by gay male sexuality.
-Like Miller's later essays on homosexuality and Hollywood cinema "Visual Pleasure in 1959" (1997) and "On the Universality of Brokeback Mountain" (2007), "Anal Rope" maintained that this threat was not marginal, but rather "central" to the making and maintenance of heterosexual identity.
+Like Miller's later essays on homosexuality and mainstream cinema—"Visual Pleasure in 1959" (1997), "On the Universality of Brokeback Mountain" (2007), and "Elio's Education" (2018)—"Anal Rope" maintained that this threat was not marginal, but rather "central" to the making and maintenance of heterosexual identity.
 The critical reception of Rope, like that of Suddenly, Last Summer and Brokeback Mountain, allowed Miller to locate "a homosexual closet constructed for heterosexual use, for the indulgence, in other words, of a homosexual fantasy that we must understand as not the peculiar coinage of the gay male brain, but the common, even central daydream of the normal world" ("Visual Pleasure in 1959").

 At once "openly autobiographical" and programmatically "novelesque", Bringing Out Roland Barthes responded to this fantasy in kind, with a fantasy of its own.
 Miller wrote that it "had come to interest [him] to know that Barthes – or any man for that matter – was gay" only because "such information broached to fantasy the possibility of alleviating an erotic pessimism by producing with him, against him, a sexuality that had become ‘ours.’"
 Miller’s tribute to Barthes thus anticipated Place for Us in its desire and determination to elaborate, without romanticizing, "gay community".